 Course placement testing is important as it provides skill-based information that, combined with a student’s academic background, goals and interests, is used by the College to determine appropriate course placement, course selection and educational planning.
 ACCUPLACER® is used to assess skills in reading and writing.
 ALEKS® is a math placement assessment to determine readiness for math courses.
 A Prep and Learning Module is available to review and learn material and to improve placement.

 A fee of $20 is required for third and subsequent retests in reading and writing.
-Retests for math may be done up to five times within six months at no cost; a fee of $15 is required thereafter.
+Retests for math may be done up to five times within twelve months at no cost; a fee of $15 is required thereafter.

 Complete and submit the placement score release form to have your ACCUPLACER® and ALEKS® scores sent to another college.
 Fees apply: $20 for ACCUPLACER® and $20 for ALEKS® score transfers.

 HiSET testing is available by appointment at the Dubuque Center and Calmar campus location, contact the testing center to schedule your testing appointment.